openwfm/wrf-fire/doc/README_git.txt

 *Things to remember
 ***************************************

+Everybody:
-1. make sure you are in your branch  before you modify anything
+1. make sure you are in your branch by git branch before you modify anything
-2. merge between repositories is on pull only
+2. merge between repositories is by pull only, never by push
-3. after git pull or merge use git log to make sure where you are
+3. before and after git pull or merge use git log to make sure where you are
+4. the first line from git log identifies the state of all files uniquely
-4. before pulling you must commit all changes (=to your local repository)
+5. before pull you must commit all changes (=to your local repository)
+6. accumulated changes cause edit conflicts - merge with master often!!

+Developers with write access:
-5. when you push all committed changes will be visible to others
+7. only after you push your committed changes will be visible to others
-6. your changes will get merged into master only when you ask Jon to do that
+8. your changes will get merged into master only when you ask Jon to do that
-7. accumulated changes cause edit conflicts - merge with master often!

 ***************************************
 *Initial command list (see explanations below)*
 ***************************************

-This will create a directory ./wrf under your current directory.

 1. Initial setup (substitute your information)

   git config --global user.name "FirstName LastName" git config --global user.email "user@example.com"

+  (You need to do this only once)

 2. Local repository setup

-  Make sure that you have an account on math.cudenver.edu and you are in group mandel there.
+  a) Local developers with write access: make sure ssh math.ucdenver.edu works and you are in group mandel there.
 Then:

+    git clone ssh://math.cudenver.edu/home/grads/jbeezley/wrf-fire.git

+  b) Everyone else, read access only:

-    git clone ssh://math.cudenver.edu/home/grads/jbeezley/wrf.git
+    git clone git://github.com/jbeezley/wrf-fire.git

-  This will create a directory ./wrf with the files.
-The cloned repository will be created in a hidden directory in ./wrf
+  In either case, this will create a directory wrf-fire with the files.
+The cloned repository will be created in a hidden directory wrf-fire/.git

+3. Create your branch:
-3. Branch setup (substitute <branch> with what you want to name your branch)
+  (Substitute <branch> with what you want to name your branch.)
+  (If you have write access, please use branch names of the form <xy>/<branchname>, where xy are your initials, so as not to clutter the repository.)

   cd ./wrf
-  git checkout -b <branch> origin/master git push origin <branch>:<branch>
+  git branch <branch>

-4.  "cvs update" (updating <branch> from the shared repository)

   git checkout <branch>
-  git pull

-5.  "cvs commit" (committing <branch> to the shared repository)
+4. Updating <branch> from the shared repository, similar to "cvs update":

+  git pull origin master:master
+  git branch  (to make sure you are on your own branch) git checkout <branch> (if necessary) git merge master

+5. Commit your changes:
-  git commit -a
+  git add <filename>   (to add any new files) git commit -a  (do not forget the flag -a)

+6. If you have write acces, copy your changes from the local repository to the share repository:

   git push origin <branch>:<branch>

+  (The first time, next time you can try the short form, just git push)

+7. To share your changes:

+  a) If you have write access: ask Jon to merge your branch into master and tell him which commit exactly (first line from git log)

+  b) If you have read-only access: email Jon for instructions how to create and email a patch file with your changes

 ***********************************
 *Explanation of the commands above*
+*and additional useful information*
 ***********************************

 1. Initial setup